arthurBricq/GameEngine/README.md

 cargo run --release
 ```

-However, when using hundreds of 3D polygons, the engine becomes slow.
-What is slow is the function to render pixels.
-I am working on making it faster.

 **Why ?**

-I wanted to learn more about computer graphics, and to keep progressing in Rust.
-This seems to be one of my biggest, I am already quite proud of where I am at.
+I wanted to learn more about **computer graphics**, algorithmic in general, in software architecture and to keep progressing in Rust.

+As a matter of fact, writing your own game engine involes *a lot* of design questions, of algorithms implementation and of writing somewhat optimal code.

 **What is my goal ?**

+This seems to be one of my biggest personal project, I'd love to keep expanding it to an actual playable game.

 I would like to implement a small game, either a version of Doom, or a minimal version of Minecraft.